What will you see in Japan?

 The samurai retainers of the lord were lived near the castle.

-And merchants and common people gathered around the castle, so a castle town was formed.
+And merchants and common people gathered around the castle, so an active castle town was formed.

 That is how most main cities in Japan developed.